Yiling-Huo/eye-tracking-workshop-slides/_handout/day1.md

 ---
-title: "Week 1: Introduction to the Human Visual System and the Eye-tracking Method"
+title: "Introduction to the Eye-tracking Method and its Application in Language Research"
-# subtitle: "Introduction to the Human Visual System and the Eye-tracking Method"
+subtitle: "Day 1: Introduction to the Human Visual System and the Eye-tracking Method"
 author: "Yiling Huo"
 date: \today
 bibliography: eye-tracking-method.bib